- How do Illinois courts decide child custody?

 - Parenting Ability: Can You Provide Stability and Daily Care

-- Co-Parenting Behavior: How Cooperation Impacts Custody Decisions
+- Co-Parenting Behavior: How Cooperation Affects Outcomes

-- Do Courts Favor Mothers Over Fathers
+- Do Courts Favor Mothers Over Fathers in Illinois

-- Can Custody Orders Be Changed Later
+- Can Child Custody Orders Be Modified Later

-- Frequently Asked Questions
+- Frequently Asked Questions About Child Custody in Illinois

 Custody decisions shape where a child lives, how decisions are made, and how parenting time is structured.
 Here is how courts evaluate these cases.